 Whole Food Plant-Based Diet is a term you’re going to hear a lot from us.
 It’s the cornerstone of nutritional medicine and the key to any program that professes improved health and longevity.
+Plant-based diets have grown in popularity over the years and you can now buy many of the foods available from an Organic Food store or even your local supermarket.
 However, people have a lot of questions about switching to a whole plant-based diet.

 1. What does Whole Food Plant-Based Diet mean and what can I eat?